AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 next to the line numbers.
 The results we have here indicate proper coverage of all the statements except the one dealing with a ``Decrement`` operation, indeed never exercised by our driver.

+Focus on specific units, excluding the test driver from the analysis closure for example, can be achieved by adding a ``Coverage`` package to the project file or by using :option:`--scos=obj/ops.ali` instead of :option:`-P`.